MicrosoftDocs/dynamics-365-project-operations/articles/procurement/vendor-invoicing-concept-and-creation.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-To use the functionality that is described in this article, you must enable the **Enable subcontract actuals processing with Project Operations for resource based scenarios** feature in the **Feature management** workspace.
+To use the functionality that's described in this article, you must enable the **Enable subcontract actuals processing with Project Operations for resource based scenarios** feature in the **Feature management** workspace.

-Vendor invoicing in Microsoft Dynamics 365 Project Operations can be used to record costs from deliveries of services and/or materials on a project that is completed by vendors.
+Vendor invoicing in Microsoft Dynamics 365 Project Operations can be used to record costs from deliveries of services and/or materials on a project that's completed by vendors.

 When services and/or materials are subcontracted to a vendor, a subcontract represents the contractual agreement with that vendor.
 As the vendor delivers the services, or as the materials are received and used on project tasks, costs are recorded on the project.
 The vendor then periodically sends invoices.
 Those invoices are verified and matched with costs that are recorded on the project.
 After the verification process is completed, the vendor invoice is confirmed and released for payment.